castorini/pyserini/docs/experiments-unicoil.md

 # Pyserini: uniCOIL w/ doc2query-T5 on MS MARCO V1

-This page describes how to reproduce the uniCOIL experiments in the following paper:
+This guide describes how to reproduce the uniCOIL experiments in the following paper:

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.